Astemes/astemes-lunit/README.md

 LUnit uses semantic version in the format major.minor.fix.build.
 The build version is of little significance as it only denotes the number of the build.
-As new features (functionality, documentation, bugfixes, etc.) are released the fix version is incremented.
+The fix indicates a bug fix, minor feature, or other improvement.
-These updates should be non-breaking and will not require any changes to the client code.
+As new major features are released or the number of minor feature releases accumulates, the minor version is incremented.
-A minor version increment indicates that there is some minor impact to users of LUnit as described in the corresponding release notes.
+Minor version updates are uploaded to VIPM and NI Tools Network.
-As an example, versions 1.1 and 1.2 introduces minor changes to the API used for programatically running tests.
+These updates should be non-breaking and should not require any changes to the client code.
 A major version update would mean that code developed using an earlier version might need modification.
 There are currently no plans to make any major updates.